-If you consistently work through lunch and find yourself scarfing something down late in the afternoon, your schedule could be secretly damaging your weight loss efforts.
+If you consistently work through lunch and find yourself scarfing something down late in the afternoon, your schedule could be secretly damaging your journey to lose weight.

 A recent study published in the American Journal of Clinical Nutrition examined the effectiveness of a weight loss program among more than 1,200 overweight and obese people in Spain.

 It found that those who carried a specific genetic variation of the protein perilipin—which is essential to burning fat throughout the body—lost less weight when they ate lunch later than 3pm than those who ate lunch earlier.